compute-io/lcg/README.md

 ## Notes

-The module htfrand is a pseudorandom number generator, of the linear congruential type.  *See generally* Wikipedia on linear congruential generators.
-(1)
+The module lcg provides a pseudorandom number generator, of the linear congruential type.
+For a general reference, see the Wikipedia article on linear congruential generators (1).

-Such generators, including htfrand, are of the form:
+Such generators, including lcg.rand(), are of the form:

 <pre>
-X_n+1 = (a * X_n + c) mod m
+X_n+1 = ( a*X_n + c ) mod m
 </pre>

-In htfrand, the constants a, c, and m have the following values:
+In lcg.rand(), the constants a, c, and m have the following values:

 <pre>
 a = 16807